 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

 Jasmine Tea with Flowers is an alluringly indulgent blend from start to finish.
-As its name suggests, it contains not only jasmine-scented Green Tea, but also real jasmine flower petals.
-Combined, these two ingredients make for a match made in heaven, offering delightfully floral flavours and grassy undertones.
-We pack it fresh to order - our way of guaranteeing both quality and consistency.
+It contains not only scented Green Tea but real flower petals.
+Such a combination is a match made in heaven, delivering floral flavours and grassy undertones with every sip.

 How to Serve: Best served without additions.

 Tasting Notes: This Tea provides a lovely floral flavour with sweet, grassy undertones.

 There is more to Green Tea with Jasmine Flowers than its extraordinary flavour.
 It contains a wealth of vitamins, minerals and other antioxidants capable of improving life in small yet significant ways.